HD-Prot: A Protein Language Model for Joint Sequence-Structure Modeling with Continuous Structure Tokens: Experiments

-\textbf{Qualitative Analysis.} Figure~\ref{fig4} shows the assessments of protein samples generated by each method.
+Figure~\ref{fig4} shows the assessments of protein samples generated by each method.
 On the sequence modality, we compute the amino acid frequencies and visualize the distributions using Nightingale rose charts in Figure~\ref{fig4}.A.
-The sequences generated by MultiFlow contain an unusually large amount of Alanine (\texttt{A}), and the categorical distribution learned by ESM3 and La-Proteina is biased toward Glutamic (\texttt{E}).
-In contrast, DPLM-2 series and \ourname{} models can generate protein sequences with a relatively balanced ratio of various amino acids, similar to natural proteins.
+The sequences generated by MultiFlow contain an unusually high proportion of Alanine (\texttt{A}), and the categorical distributions learned by ESM3 and La-Proteina are biased toward Glutamic (\texttt{E}).
+In contrast, PLAID, DPLM-2 series, and \ourname{} models can generate protein sequences with a relatively balanced ratio of various amino acids, similar to natural proteins.
+Nevertheless, the PLAID sequences are hardly foldable (avg. pLDDT $<60$), falling far behind that of DPLM-2, \ourname{}, and native proteins (avg. pLDDT $\approx 80$).
 On the structure modality, statistics of the proportion of secondary structures are presented in Figure~\ref{fig4}.B.
-MultiFlow, ESM3 and La-Proteina exhibit a strong bias toward generating alpha-helices over beta-sheets and coils, whereas DPLM-2 series and \ourname{} produce proteins with secondary structure distributions that more closely resemble natural compositions.
+MultiFlow, ESM3, and La-Proteina exhibit a strong bias toward generating alpha-helices over beta-sheets and coils, whereas PLAID, DPLM-2 series, and \ourname{} produce proteins with secondary structure distributions that more closely resemble natural compositions.
 We select case samples with a length of 300 residues and a secondary structure ratio that is close to the corresponding average values.
-It is observed that structures generated by MultiFlow usually look ordered, with one clump after another of alpha-helix or beta-sheet, and very few coils.
+It is observed that structures generated by MultiFlow usually appear ordered, with one clump after another of alpha-helices or beta-sheets, and very few coils.
 However, native structures and \ourname{}-generated structures could contain nearly half of them as coils, therefore looking more ``flexible".

-We attribute the similar unconditional generation performance of DPLM-2\&-2.1 and our \ourname{} model to the closely aligned training datasets (Appendix \ref{asec:training_dataset}).
-These results indicate that, for building multimodal protein models upon sequence-based pLMs, quantization-based tokenization of structures is not the only viable path.
+We attribute the similar performance of DPLM-2 series and our \ourname{} model to the closely aligned training datasets (Appendix \ref{asec:training_dataset}).
+These results indicate that, for building multimodal protein models on top of sequence-based pLMs, quantization-based tokenization of structures is not the only viable approach.
 Effectively integrating continuous structural representations into pLMs offers an alternative route that also successfully captures the underlying data distribution.
-Besides, case studies of \ourname{} can be found in the Appendix~\ref{asec:mode_analysis}, including visualizations of some excellent sequence-structure co-generation results, and an analysis of the typical failure mode.
+Besides, case studies of \ourname{} can be found in the Appendix~\ref{asec:mode_analysis}, including visualizations of some excellent co-generation results, and an analysis of the typical failure mode.